⛳️ Choosing between the Ventus, TR, and VeloCore+? Use the Ventus Shaft Guide

 The main difference is the weight class.
 In general, Ventus 5 is the lighter option, Ventus 6 is the middle ground, and Ventus 7 is heavier.
 Heavier versions usually fit golfers who want more stability and control, while lighter versions can help players who want easier speed or a lighter overall feel.
 Fujikura’s specs page groups Ventus models by these weight/flex classes rather than treating them as different shaft profiles.

 The honest answer is that it depends on which Tensei model you are comparing it to, because Tensei is a full family, not one single profile.
 In general, Ventus Blue is the better choice if you want the specific Ventus feel and stability profile, while the right Tensei choice depends on whether you are looking at a higher-launch, mid-launch, or lower-launch version.
-This question is better handled as a separate comparison page like Ventus Blue vs Tensei Blue or Ventus Blue vs Tensei 1K Black rather than one blanket FAQ.
+See our Mitsubishi Shaft Guide for the Tensei-specific breakdown rather than one blanket FAQ answer here.